mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 #### ESCAPE CLAUSE LEVELS

-1 1d6 Resultd 6 Result EEscape Clause Descriptionscape Clause Description 1 Poor – The mercenaries must return any Pre-
-Ticket Support, and must pass an Advocate throw 9+ or be fined 1d6 x 10,000 credits.
+1 1d6 Resultd 6 Result EEscape Clause Descriptionscape Clause Description 1 Poor – The mercenaries must return any Pre-Ticket Support, and must pass an Advocate throw 9+ or be fined 1d6 x 10,000 credits.
 2 Below Average - The mercenaries must return any Pre-Ticket Support, and must pass an
 Advocate throw 8+ or be fined 1d6 x 5,000
 credits.
-3 Average - The mercenaries must return any Pre- Ticket Support, and must pass an Advocate throw 8+ or be fined 1d6 x 1,000 credits.
+3 Average - The mercenaries must return any Pre-Ticket Support, and must pass an Advocate throw 8+ or be fined 1d6 x 1,000 credits.
 4 Above Average – The mercenaries must return their Pre-Ticket Support.